Minjung theology: Theology

-The word multitude is uniquely important within minjung theology.
+The word Minjung translates literally as "the mass of people," but a more comprehensive definition of the term is "those who are oppressed politically, exploited economically, alienated socially, and kept uneducated in cultural and intellectual matters."
+Another way of putting it is that the minjung are han-ridden people, which is a Korean word that roughly translates as resentment.
 Minjung theology is a belief that is concerned with the experience of the lower classes or the multitude.
 Ahn Byung Mu viewed Jesus as a collective event wherein Jesus comes as the Messiah for the poor and oppressed masses of people.
-Minjung theology is a postcolonial theology.
-When the life of Jesus is interpreted within different Asian contexts he is often cast in a subversive light, defying both locally established and colonial powers.
 In Korea, Jesus took on the role of the suffering and impoverished of the democratization movement.
 Minjung theology focuses on Jesus being the friend of the poor and his powerlessness during crucifixion leading up to his resurrection.
-Minjung theology was inspired by the liberation theology being preached in Latin America.
-Ahn Byung Mu is the biggest proponent of minjung theology.
-Minjung theology was influenced by Shamanism and Messianism.
 Minjung theology views the oppressed masses as subjects of change rather than objects of history.